About the Author

 She earned a BA in journalism from the University of Colorado, Boulder, and more than 50 units of continuing education in interior design and sustainability studies from the University of California at Berkeley’s San Francisco campus.

 Exploring “Sustainable Style”

-Writing in this popular Living in Comfort and Joy blog, and also for the National Association of Realtors’ HouseLogic blog, and for the San Francisco Examiner, Nicolette often explores the overlap of ergonomic and eco-friendly design, referring to it as”sustainable style”.
+Writing in this popular Living in Comfort and Joy blog, for the National Association of Realtors’ HouseLogic blog, and for the Sopris Sun, Nicolette often explores themes of human and environmental sustainability in relation to our homes.

 - Residents’ physical health (avoiding toxics, providing good light and access, and including adaptations for aging in place)